-It is crucial to be able to influence policy and plan making, at both the national and local level, and then interpret them once they are in place in order to deliver successful planning strategy.
-Quod are influential experts in both.
+It is essential to be able to influence policy and plan making, at both the national and local level, and then interpret them once they are in place in order to deliver successful planning strategy.
+Quod are leading experts in both.

 At the local level, Quod has a wealth of experience in successfully promoting land through the development plan process, helping clients prepare a robust evidence base (including through housing and employment needs analysis) to identify and articulate the case for site allocations as well as the formulation of development management policies that will best deliver sustainable growth.

-The third element – namely the accurate and inciteful interpretation of policy – is a fundamental part of the day job at Quod, in order to provide clients with sound planning strategy, to challenge the brief and to ultimately deliver successful and viable development projects.
+The accurate and inciteful interpretation of policy is a fundamental part of the day job at Quod, in order to provide clients with sound planning strategy, to challenge the brief and to ultimately deliver successful and viable development projects.